sophiahuangg/data-automation/lowe/readme2.md

 from lowe.locations.lookups import name2fips, fips2name, search
 ```

-When the conda environment is activated, you can search for FIPS codes  (or city names that correspond to FIPS codes) using the command line:
+When the conda environment is activated (`conda activate lowe`), you can search for FIPS codes (or city names that correspond to FIPS codes) using the command line:

 ```bash
 $ search city palm